Are you an adviser? Go to Unbiased Pro

 One downside is that you need to pass a credit check and pay off your balance in full every month to avoid high interest.

-It’s also best to avoid withdrawing money from an ATM using a credit card as this is marked on your credit file, and you’ll usually be charged interest.
+It’s also best to avoid withdrawing money from an ATM using a credit card, as this will be marked on your credit file, and you’ll usually be charged interest.

 3. Prepaid travel cards